The Psychology Behind a Sale | Persuading Conversions Through Cognitive Biases

 The study’s finding suggested that subjects who were given $1 gift cards were more likely to spend them for buying candy.
 The non-physical aspect of spending cash in the form of gift cards is what prompted more subjects to buy candy.

 The theory is not exclusive to gift/credit cards.
-Another brilliant case study called “Coherent Arbitrariness” by Dan Ariely, George Loewenstein and Drazen Prelec from MIT reveals the following: Even if the initial price associated by us to a product is arbitrary, once that price is established in our minds, it will influence our subjective judgement of its present and even future value (thus making it coherent).
+Another brilliant success story called “Coherent Arbitrariness” by Dan Ariely, George Loewenstein and Drazen Prelec from MIT reveals the following: Even if the initial price associated by us to a product is arbitrary, once that price is established in our minds, it will influence our subjective judgement of its present and even future value (thus making it coherent).

 Dan Ariely and Drazen Prelec conducted a social experiment where they made MBA students from Sloan School participate in a peculiar auction in 2006.
 In the auction, the researchers made students bid on any of these six items – a bottle of average wine, a bottle of rare wine, a design book, a cordless keyboard, belgian chocolates and a cordless trackball.
 They had to first vote if they would be willing to buy each product for a dollar value equal to the last two digits of their social security number and then place a bid that they are willing to buy the product for.